 In addition to this, it has also been used as an alternative medicine relieving pain and has been used in weight loss products.
 Cayenne peppers are high in antioxidants and are rich in capsaicin which is the key compound when it comes to weight loss.

-Further studies have suggested that beyond its appetite suppressing properties, capsaicin is also a thermogenic agent helping the body to speed up its metabolism which results in burning more fat naturally.
+Further studies have suggested that beyond its appetite suppressing properties, capsaicin is also a thermogenic agent helping the body to speed up its metabolism which results in burning more fat naturally6.
 Taking fat burners containing cayenne pepper extract is not going to be like eating spicy food.
 You won’t be able to taste the spice as it goes straight to your stomach.

 Caffeine is a naturally occurring stimulant that can be found in coffee beans, tea leaves and cocoa seeds.
 Due to its beneficial properties, it is also an additive to a number of other products such as energy drinks, painkillers and fat burners.

-What’s more, studies have also found that caffeine also helps the body to burn the fat stores instead of just burning the stores of carbohydrates.
+What’s more, studies have also found that caffeine also helps the body to burn the fat stores instead of just burning the stores of carbohydrates8.
 It achieves this through thermogenesis, speeding up the body’s own metabolic rate.
 Caffeine Anhydrous is the most used form of caffeine in fat burners.

 #5 Green Coffee Beans